DanielMeixner/contoso-bad-bank/readme.md

 ### 1	Get it running
 Get the app code running on Azure.
-You can find the application code here (TODO LINK)
+You can find the application code here https://github.com/DanielMeixner/contoso-bad-bank

 1. Familiarize yourself with the code
 2. Find a hosting solution in Azure